RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 ![Unreal model of a human hand left](../../images/UE_Hand_Left.png)

-Whereas, for the left hand Unreal uses a LHS coordinate system, where the X-Axis is pointing down along the finger (just like in DTrack), Y-Axis is pointing upwards and the Z-Axis is pointing to the left.
+Whereas, for the left hand Unreal uses a LHS coordinate system, where the X-Axis is pointing down along the finger (similar to DTrack's), Y-Axis is pointing upwards and the Z-Axis is pointing to the left.

 ![DTrack model of a human hand left](../../images/DTrack_model_of_human_hand_left.png)

 You can see the DTrack model of a human left hand as depicted above.
 It doesn't matter whether left or right hand the positive X-Axis is always orientated along the finger.
-Here, for the back of the hand, the positive Z-Axis is pointing always up.
+Here, for the back of the hand (base of the index finger), the positive Z-Axis is pointing always up.
 Whereas, for the phalanxes the positive Z-Axis is pointing upwards.

-Here, to get from DTrack bone coordinate system to Unreal's you first need to apply a Rotation of 90° around Z-Axis (Yaw) and a Rotation of -90° around X-Axis (Roll).
+So, to get from DTrack bone coordinate system to Unreal's coordinate system of the fingertips, you first need to apply a Rotation of 90° around Z-Axis (Yaw) and a Rotation of -90° around X-Axis (Roll).
 In Unreal-C++ this can be done by multiplying by right side with an FQuat(FRotator(0.f, -90.f, 90.f)).
 Afterwards you need to apply the quaternion of the bone FRotator but with swapped X and Y axes.

 ### Getting the Hand-Inner-Angle